 Generally the impact of sustainability risks is lower for funds that take environmental and social criteria into consideration during investment, and higher for funds that do not take these criteria into consideration during investment.
 The fund takes environmental and social criteria into consideration for investment.
-The management company therefore pursues a low impact of sustainability risks on the fund's return.
-Accordingly it can be assumed that sustainability risks could likely have only a minimal impact on the fund's performance.
+The management company estimates the impact of sustainability risks on the fund's return to be moderate.
+Accordingly it can be assumed that sustainability risks could have an impact on the fund's performance.